Government Shutdown: Will U.S. See Repeat Of 2013?

 In October 2013, the U.S. government shut down after Congress failed to pass a new spending bill or a continuing resolution, which would have provided more time to work out a new bill.
 At the time, then-President Barack Obama and the Republican-led House of Representatives were in a tug of war over the Affordable Care Act.
 While the Republicans wanted to defund the law that would become known as ObamaCare, Obama promised to veto any legislation that would affect the healthcare legislation.

-After the 16-day shutdown ended, a Washington Post/ABC News poll found that the majority on Americans blamed the Republican Party, with the tea party movement taking the brunt of the blame.
+After the 16-day shutdown ended, a Washington Post/ABC News poll found that the majority of Americans blamed the Republican Party, with the Tea party movement taking the brunt of the blame.

 With the 2018 elections shaping up to be a contentious fight, both sides have to weigh the consequences of a government shutdown.